Otim24/nsec-portfolio/03-bgp-lab/README.md

 ## Lessons Learned

-- OSPF must be fully converged before iBGP sessions can form — always verify `show ip ospf neighbor` shows FULL before touching BGP
+- OSPF must be fully converged before iBGP sessions can form always verify `show ip ospf neighbor` shows FULL before touching BGP
-- Interface IPs assigned to the wrong physical port are one of the most common and hardest to spot issues — always verify with `show ip interface brief` and ping across each link before moving to upper layers
+- Interface IPs assigned to the wrong physical port are one of the most common and hardest to spot issues always verify with `show ip interface brief` and ping across each link before moving to upper layers
-- iBGP uses loopbacks + `update-source loopback0` — forgetting update-source is the most common reason iBGP sessions stay Idle
+- iBGP uses loopbacks + `update-source loopback0`, forgetting update-source is the most common reason iBGP sessions stay Idle
-- `next-hop-self` is required on every border router — without it, internal routers have no route to external next-hops and all inter-AS traffic fails silently
+- `next-hop-self` is required on every border router; without it, internal routers have no route to external next-hops and all inter-AS traffic fails silently
-- BGP sessions being Established does not automatically mean traffic flows — always verify with an actual end-to-end ping using `source loopback0`
+- BGP sessions being established do not automatically mean traffic flows always verify with an actual end-to-end ping using `source loopback0`
-- The `show running-config | section ospf` filter is case-sensitive in IOS — use lowercase
+- The `show running-config | section ospf` filter is case-sensitive in IOS use lowercase

 ---